reasonml-editor/reason-mode/README.md

 (add-to-list 'load-path "/path/to/vendor")
 ```

 **Note**: the following setup assumes Reason and Merlin are installed.
-This can be achieved by either [installing `reason-cli`](https://github.com/reasonml/reason-cli#1-choose-your-platform) which ships all executables needed to run Reason, or from OPAM (`opam install reason.1.13.7 merlin`).
+This can be achieved by by installing them from OPAM (`opam install reason.1.13.7 merlin`).

 Add the following to your `~/.emacs` or `~/.emacs.d/init.el` file: